 The Centre for Vision, Speech and Signal Processing (CVSSP) is a leading UK research centre in audio-visual signal processing, computer vision and machine learning.
-Our Centre is one of the largest in Europe with over 150 researchers and a grant portfolio in excess of £23 million, bringing together a unique combination of cutting-edge sound and vision expertise.
+We bring together a unique combination of cutting-edge sound and vision expertise with more than 170 researchers, and we’ve currently attracted more than £30million in research grants.
 Our aim is to advance machine perception by combining artificial intelligence and multi-modal sensing to enable machines to see, hear and understand the world around them.
-Our Centre has an outstanding track-record of innovative research leading to technology transfer and exploitation in biometrics, creative industries (film, TV, games, virtual and augmented reality), mobile communication, healthcare, robotics, autonomous vehicles and consumer electronics.
+Our Centre has an outstanding track record of innovative research leading to technology transfer and exploitation in biometrics, creative industries (film, TV, games, virtual and augmented reality), mobile communication, healthcare, robotics, autonomous vehicles and consumer electronics.

-Funding is available for up to six PhD studentship opportunities starting 2019/2020 in the following areas of research:
+Funding is available for up to ten PhD studentship opportunities starting July/October 2022 and January 2023 in the following areas of research: